gvogety/udacity-sdcar-traffic-signs/Project_Report.md

 The model was able to correctly guess 6 of the 7 traffic signs, which gives an accuracy of 86%.
 This compares favorably to the accuracy on the test set of 95%.
 The only image that the model has trouble with is the one it never trained on.
 With the dropout regularization in place, I am confident there is little overfitting.

+Here is an example of the top-5 softmax probabilities and their analysis.

+![top-5 probabilities][image6]

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

+The probabilities are pretty close to 1.0.. almost suggesting overfitting.
+If we look at the initial analysis of the images (random 6 for each class), some of the images are very bad quality.
+When I tried with images similar to them, softmax probabilities were a bit spread out just like the unsuccessful case below.
+In contrast, the images tried from the web are very clear and no obstructions or additional artifacts in the images (like additional signs around or text for other information (e.g. No entry between 4pm-6pm, etc.))

 The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.

+Here is a complete list of probabilities:

 For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
 The top five soft max probabilities were